-The future of both the fourth season of Bachelor in Paradise, and the series itself, fell into question this week as production stopped indefinitely following “allegations of misconduct” during filming on the Mexico set of Bachelor spinoff.
-Warner Bros. is investigating the claim that one contestant allegedly committed sexual assault against another, on film, while one was too drunk to give consent.
+The future of both the fourth season of Bachelor in Paradise and the series itself fell into question in late June when production was halted following “allegations of misconduct” during filming on the Mexico set of the Bachelor spinoff, prompting Warner Bros. to launch an internal investigation.
+A complaint from a producer alleged that contestants were involved in a filmed sexual encounter in which one or both of them may have been too drunk to give consent.
 Both contestants involved, Corinne Olympios and DeMario Jackson, have since sought legal counsel and made public statements about the incident.
 In order to provide background on the Paradise controversy as it continues to unfold, we’ve compiled a timeline of the major events so far, which we will update as more information becomes available.

 September 7, 2016

 ABC renews Bachelor in Paradise for a fourth season.
 The summer spinoff series stars former Bachelor and Bachelorette contestants, who hook up, and occasionally find love, in Mexico.

 ABC releases the initial cast list for this season of Bachelor in Paradise, including Corinne Olympios, a Miami business owner who rose above her villain edit during Nick Viall’s season of The Bachelor, and DeMario Jackson, a contestant who was cut early on in Rachel Lindsay’s currently airing season of The Bachelorette.
 The series is set to start airing August 8.

 Bachelor in Paradise halts production as Warner Bros., the studio that produces the series, says in a statement that “we have become aware of allegations of misconduct on the set of Bachelor in Paradise in Mexico.”
 E! reports that some contestants have started to travel home.